MOSTLY BLACK 'N WHITE

 • Tim Lum and Barbara Burkey of the late great 215 Main for their support and the opportunity to show at their restaurant.

-• Paul Andersen, the admin at the city of Point Arena, who is ever helpful in all things involving the city.
+• Paul Andersen, the City Manager of Point Arena, who is ever helpful in all things involving the city.

-• Lauren Sinnott, the Artgoddess: muralist, illustrator and painter, who is often my hostess at her AirBnB, Angelwing, occasional dinner companion and friend. (www.artgoddess.com).
+• Lauren Sinnott, the Artgoddess: muralist, illustrator and painter, who provided me shelter in my early days on the coast at her AirBnB, Angelwing. (artgoddess.com).

 The Hunewill Family